-In this section EqualPayPortal looks at official sources of information on the gender pay gap within the UK and across Europe.
-We also look at what information there is on the number and outcome of equal pay cases filed with the Employment Tribunal.
+On this page you will find official sources of information on the gender pay gap within the UK You will also find information on the number and outcome of equal pay cases filed with the Employment Tribunal.
 For information on European statistics, go to Europe.

 United Kingdom data on the gender pay gap